-It is important to keep the groundwater resource in mind for many areas of comprehensive planning.
+It is important to consider groundwater resources during many elements of the comprehensive planning process.

 Ultimately, what takes place above ground directly affects groundwater below.
 For instance, restricting access to abandoned mines or quarries helps prevent these areas from becoming sources of groundwater contamination.
-There are a variety of other activities that impact water resource quality that include but are not limited to:
+There are a variety of other activities that impact water resource quality that include but are not limited to the following:

-- On-site septic systems
+- On-site Septic Systems

 - Pesticide and Fertilizer Applications

 - Sewage Treatment Plants

 - Surface Wastewater Discharge

 - Road Salt

 - Household Cleaners & Detergents

 - Sanitary Landfills

 - Unsewered Subdivisions

 - Feedlots

 - Chemical Spills

 - Old Mine Operations or Shafts

-Pinpointing pollution sources can be made easier by identifying the location and extent of groundwater recharge areas, as well as the extent of the local watershed, so communities can plan where and how much development can be built, with the least amount of impact to water resources.
+Pinpointing pollution sources can be made easier by identifying the location and extent of groundwater recharge areas, as well as the extent of the local watershed, so communities can plan where and how much development can be built with the least amount of impact to water resources.
 A watershed is the land area from which all surface water and groundwater drains into a stream system.
 Groundwater aquifers can be contained within a single watershed or can be so large that several watersheds are within the aquifer.